DPDK/dpdk/doc/guides/sample_app_ug/vhost.rst

   The command above indicates how many hugepages are free to support QEMU's allocation request.

-* vhost-user will not work with QEMU without the ``-mem-prealloc`` option

-  The current implementation works properly only when the guest memory is pre-allocated.

-* vhost-user will not work with a QEMU version without shared memory mapping:

-  Make sure ``share=on`` QEMU option is given.

 * Failed to build DPDK in VM

   Make sure "-cpu host" QEMU option is given.